Integralist/integralist.co.uk/content/posts/go-interfaces.md

 }
 ```

-In the above code we can see we have added a new method `baz` to our `foo` interface which means the concrete implementation `pt` is no longer satisfying the `foo` interface as it has no `baz` method.
+In the above code we can see we have added a new method `baz` to our `Fooer` interface which means the concrete implementation `pt` is no longer satisfying the `Fooer` interface as it has no `baz` method.

 > **NOTE**: I appreciate the example is a bit silly because we could just update the code to support the new interface, but we have to imagine a world where your interface is provided as part of a public package that is consumed by lots of users.